arestinum/Cadmium/Documentation/Cadmium/Cadmium.md

 It is an experimental project, practicing architectural design, the technology ground, project practices and code practices.

 # Goal of the Project
+Create a bridge framework that lets teams adopt modern development practices within ASP.NET Framework projects, while providing a clear path to migrate to newer technologies.

+There is consideration for a .NET Core version of this framework.

 ---
 # Table of Contents